itsmosalah/flutter_resources/Session_1_dart/notes.md

    //will be initialized later. (null is caught in run-time)

    //some nullable field x
-   !x; //null check operator. guarantees value not to be null from this point on.
+   x!; //null check operator. guarantees value not to be null from this point on.

    x ??
 5; // provide a default value in case x is null
 ```